SebastienGadiou/Django_Dynamic_website/README.md

 For HTML and CSS : the boostrap template can be retreived from here : https://github.com/StartBootstrap/startbootstrap-resume

-Modifications of the HTML and CSS were done according to my needs ( passing python values to HTML , color.....),
+Modifications of the HTML and CSS were done according to my needs ( passing python values to HTML , color.....).

+The website was deployed (not without pain ) for a while on a free tier platform